ofsgit/CheapAmlogicSTB/p212/Unbrick (Flashing)/README.md

 this folder contains a tutorial of how to unbrick your p212 Amlogic Box

-sometimes when you flash a wrong binary or something gone wrong sometimes the bootloader/internal gets curroupted and sometimes
+sometimes when you flash a wrong binary or something goes wrong, sometimes the bootloader/internal gets curroupted and sometimes

-you can't flash it again and it shows a errors
+you can't flash it again and it shows a error in UBL (Usb_Burning_Tool)

 # Requirements:
 * SD Card (at least 8GB/ MAX 64GB)